huandrey/huandrey/README.md

 Obs: I think that unnecessary to put things like "i know html or css, because is implicity..." so... whatever

-Most my job with Dart is private, so you probably don't will see anything relative to that here :/

 So, if you wanna contact for some reason, below are my email for that:

 ## Contacts: